Natural Rubber Price Trend and Forecast

 Global natural rubber Price Trend, Analysis and Forecast

-In Q2 2024, Natural Rubber (Latex 60 %) prices of FOB Laem Chabang rose to USD 1,917.6/ MT, reflecting a 10 % increase from Q1.
-This rise was driven by strong demand for Natural Rubber in operations analogous to automotive tires, medical gloves, and processed products.
-The wave in the product of these goods, coupled with logistical challenges and rising freight rates, puts an upward pressure on prices.
-Supply chain disruptions and factory closures led to a lower availability of Natural Rubber, which further added to the rise in prices.
+In Q2 2024, Natural Rubber (Latex 60%) prices FOB Laem Chabang rose to 1,917.6 USD/MT, reflecting a +10% increase from Q1.
+This rise was supported by strong demand from sectors like automotive tires, medical gloves, and processed rubber goods.
+Increased output in these areas, along with logistical constraints and rising freight costs, added upward pressure on prices.
+Additionally, supply chain disruptions and factory shutdowns tightened the availability of Natural Rubber, further driving the price increase.

 India natural rubber Price Trend, Analysis and Forecast